 -No feeding of the trolls

--Keep the bad language to a minimum (using the spoiler tags, if you must)
+-Keep vulgar language to a minimum, using spoiler tags if you must

 -No pictures that could get someone fired or in serious trouble with their employer

 -If you can't disagree in a civil manner, feel free to go away

 -While navigating the open thread, just assume it's sarcasm

 With that, the beer light is on and the bar is open.
 Belly up & tie one on.
 Don't forget to tip your waitress, & try the blood sausage.